danyaberezun/KEEPs/README.md

 The problem here is that currently Kotlin approximates captured types to regular types immediately after the type system solution, and programmers do not interact with captured types directly, which is good for regular type inference.

-For subtype reconstruction, however, we cannot approximate captured types after the resolution of constraints, as it may lead to unsound results.
+For subtyping reconstruction, however, we cannot approximate captured types after the resolution of constraints, as it may lead to unsound results.
 Let's review some examples of this using the following definitions.

 ```Kotlin